leonardgoeke/AnyMOD.jl/docs/src/sets.md

 ### Modes

 The set of modes includes operational modes defined for technologies.
+Modes are represented by the symbol ``M``.